 - To help prevent the caramel from crystallizing, you can add an acid to the sugar before you begin: add about half a tablespoon of lemon juice to each cup of sugar and mix it with your hands; it should be the consistency of wet sand.

 - Heat the sugar over medium-high heat until it melts.
 You can shake the pan gently to redistribute the melting sugar, but don't stir.

-Many cooks believe this method offers greater control over the degree of caramelization, offering the option of stopping at pale gold, or take it all the way to a deep amber or even a mahogany color, for a pleasant burnt-sugar taste.
+Many cooks believe this wet method offers greater control over the degree of caramelization, offering the option of stopping at pale gold or taking it all the way to a deep amber or even a mahogany color, for a pleasant burnt-sugar taste.